microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Coach/Solution03.md

 - Deploy a new logic app based workflow to perform the C-CDA-to-FHIR conversion and import the resulting FHIR bundle into FHIR Server.
 Your BLOB triggered logic app needs to perform the following steps in the workflow:
     - Step 1: Trigger workflow when a BLOB is added or modified in `cda` container
-    - Step 2: Get BLOB content from C-CDA XML file from `cda` container.
+    - Step 2: Get BLOB content from C-CDA XML file in `cda` BLOB container.
     - Step 3: Compose BLOB content as Input object.
     - Step 4: HTTP - Call FHIR Converter API
         - Method: POST